patronasxdxd/CTFS/docs/TransitSwap.md

 ## Analysis

 The attacker exploits a contract vulnerability by using dynamic `call`'s to other contracts.
-The contracts being called lack proper verification for the accessed contract, called function, and related parameters.
+The protocol did not implement a verification mechanism to confirm whether the user initiating the token transfer is the same individual who granted the allowance.

+The victim User's had approved all Wrapped BNB to contract Claimtokens the attacker could look at past transactions to see wich other user accounts had approved this allowance and a large amount of funds.

 In Ethereum, using the call function allows you to send a message to another contract.
 This message can include data that specifies which function of the target contract you want to call and with what arguments.

-in our case `0x006de4df00....` and additional data will call the `transferFrom` with the given parameters such as victim address, destination wallet, and amount.
+in our case `0x006de4df00....`  will call the `transferFrom` with the given parameters such as victim address, destination wallet, and amount.

 ### Exploit code